Abandoned & Little-Known Airfields:

 By 11:00, dedication ceremonies for the new field were completed, and training flights began that same afternoon.

-The earliest depiction which has been located of Ellyson Field was on the June 1942 Mobile Sectional Chart.
+The earliest aeronautical chart depiction which has been located of Ellyson Field was on the June 1942 Mobile Sectional Chart.

-The 1944 USGS topo map of Ellyson Field depicted presumably an incomplete airfield layout (compared to later WW2-era photos).
+The 1944 USGS topo map of Ellyson Field depicted an airfield layout somewhat different compared to aerial photos from the same period,

 A WW2-era aerial view looking west at Ellyson Field (National Archives photo).